Banana Oatmeal Smoothie Recipe

 • 1 teaspoon vanilla extract or vanilla bean paste

-• 5-6 ice cubes (may leave out if using frozen bananas)
+• 5-6 ice cubes (leave out if using frozen bananas)

 Optional Ingredients